agastyaseth/agastyaseth.github.io/aboutme.md

 subtitle: “I have a million ideas.
 They all point to certain death.” - Marvin
 ---

-I am an undergrad student at Shiv Nadar University, currently pursuing my major in Electronics and Communication.
-I'm obessed with technology, ever since I was a kid.
-I grew up in a family of engineers, with the environment always conducive to building big or small projects and thinking about and sharing new ideas.

-I keep myself busy by involving myself in some technological challenge or another.
-Through my undergrad years, I have developed keen interest in Machine Learning and am enamored with the potential of ML and DL to solve multitude of problems.
-With my background in engineering and math, and experience and hands-on knowledge in EDA and Data Science & AI, I seek to innovate on creating AI interventions for embedded hardware and beyond! (and hence a lot of my blogs would be my experiecnes and explorations in the field).

-I am an avid musician.
-I play the piano and love to improvise and compose my own music.

-I am also deeply interested in exploring ways to tackle the SDGs using technology.
-I believe that technology has the potential to solve all the major social and ecological problems that exist in the world, and I strive to find it.

-### Experience
-- EDA
-- NLP
-- IoT
-- DLT
+Greetings!
+I'm Agastya Seth, a graduate student at Arizona State University, where I'm delving deeper into the realms of Computer Science with a focus on Natural Language Processing and AGI.
+My journey in technology, rooted in a family of engineers, has evolved from an undergrad in Electronics and Communication at Shiv Nadar University to a more specialized path in data science and AI.

+My obsession with technology, kindled since childhood, continues to grow.
+I now find myself at the intersection of advanced software engineering and innovative research.
+At the CogInt NLP Lab, under Prof. Baral's guidance, I've explored the frontiers of AI, working on projects like 'RL for Reasoning Logic' and 'LLM Safety'.
+These experiences have not only sharpened my technical skills but also broadened my perspective on the ethical and practical implications of AI.

+I still keep myself immersed in various technological challenges.
+My background in engineering and math, coupled with hands-on experiences in EDA at Cadence Design Systems and AI-driven interventions, has equipped me to innovate at the cutting edge of AI applications in software engineering and beyond.
+Expect to see more in my blogs about these adventures and discoveries in AI and software development.

+My passion for music remains a constant companion.
+As an avid pianist, the art of improvisation and composition continues to be a source of joy and creativity in my life.

+One of my deep-seated interests is in leveraging technology to address Sustainable Development Goals (SDGs).
+I firmly believe in the transformative power of technology to address pressing social and ecological challenges, and I'm dedicated to contributing to this field.

+### Current Focus and Interests
-- Robotics
+- Natural Language Processing
+- Data Science and AI
+- Software Engineering in AI Applications
+- Reinforcement Learning in Large Language Models
+- AI Safety and Ethical AI
+- Sustainable Development through Technology
+- Deep Learning in Embedded Systems
+- Cybersecurity and Human Cognition

 ### Musings
 - Edge Computing
 - Low Power Neural Processing
 - Cybersecurity
-- Human Cognition
 - Technology Entrepreneurship
 - Sustainable Development
 - Music Composition

-So stay tuned for my magical journey through the oceans of machine learning, music and technology innovation in general.
-I hope to share my experiences, projects and ideas.
-Sometimes, they might just be monologues of my take in the philosophy of life (if you'd go for that sort of thing :P)
+Join me on this exciting journey through the vast seas of machine learning, music, and technological innovation.
+Through my blog, I aim to share my experiences, projects, and thoughts, sometimes even wandering into the philosophy of life and technology.

 "So long!
 And thanks for all the fish!"

-What else do you need?
-The answer to life, universe and everything is 42.14378291...
+Remember, the universe is vast, and the possibilities are endless.
+Here's to exploring them together - and yes, sometimes the answer might just be as intriguing as 42.14378291…